liferay/lexicon-site/src/pages/docs/patterns/Forms/forms.md

 #### Spacing

-Respecting the distancies between form elements such as texts, fields, sections, etc, is very important.
-Please take a closer look to our [hierarchy](./formsHierarchy.html) page to understand it.
+It's very important to maintain the distance between form elements, such as texts, fields, sections, etc. Please see our [hierarchy](./formsHierarchy.html) page for guidance.

-As a general thumb rule apply the following sizes for distances:
+As a general rule of thumb, use the following distances for spacing between form elements:

 | Description | Desktop | Mobile |
 | --- | --- | --- |